 While finding quality information online for tests like the Praxis and AANP can be confusing, at best, practice tests are relatively easy to find and come with a whole host of advantages.
 If you're on the fence about whether or not you should take practice tests, consider these reasons why they're a great idea.

 Humans tend to only focus on the things that they excel at while ignoring their weaknesses, and students are no different.
 While it might be tempting to give yourself confidence by focusing on your strengths, the only way you'll improve is by isolating and working on your weaknesses.
 Practice tests help you do that by showing you in real time where you're strongest and where you need to improve.

 Test anxiety is a real thing, and for those who suffer from it, taking a test can be as much about conquering self as it is about understanding the material.
-Taking a practice test can help you feel better about the actual day by putting you in an environment that mimics the real thing.
+Whether you're thinking about going into the service industry, nursing, dental, or teaching, taking a practice test can help you feel better about the actual day by putting you in an environment that mimics the real thing.
 The more practice tests you have under your belt, the more comfortable you'll feel when you walk in on test day.